Cider: Fermentation

 Fermentation of ciders occurs by a very similar mechanism to the fermentation of wine.
 The process of alcoholic fermentation is characterised by the conversion of simple sugars into ethanol by yeasts, especially Saccharomyces cerevisiae.
 This is because, as "Crabtree positive" yeasts, they produce ethanol even during aerobic fermentation; in contrast, Crabtree-negative yeasts produce only biomass and carbon dioxide.
-This adaptation allows them a competitive edge in the fermentation of ciders due to their high alcohol tolerance, and because of this tolerance, it is common for ciders to be fermented to dryness, although that is not always the case.
+This adaptation allows them a competitive edge in the fermentation of ciders due to their high alcohol tolerance.
+Because of this tolerance, it is common for ciders to be fermented to dryness, although that is not always the case.
 Fermentations will carry on until the fermentation is stopped or the yeasts run out of nutrients and can no longer metabolise, resulting in a "stuck" fermentation.

 Steps taken before fermentation might include fruit or juice blending, titratable acidity and pH measurements and sometimes adjustments, and sulfur dioxide and yeast additions.
 Fermentation is carried out at a temperature of 4–16 C. This temperature would be low for most kinds of fermentation, but is beneficial for cider, as it leads to slower fermentation with less loss of delicate aromas.
 Fermentation can occur due to natural yeasts that are present in the must; alternately, some cider makers add cultivated strains of cider yeast, such as Saccharomyces bayanus.

 During the initial stages of fermentation, there are elevated levels of carbon dioxide as the yeasts multiply and begin to break down the sugar into ethanol.
 In addition to fermentative metabolism of yeast, certain organoleptic compounds are formed that have an effect on the quality of cider, such as other alcohols, esters and other volatile compounds.
 After fermentation, racking occurs into a clean vessel, trying to leave behind as much yeast as possible.
 Shortly before the fermentation consumes all the sugar, the liquor is "racked" (siphoned) into new vats.
 This leaves dead yeast cells and other undesirable material at the bottom of the old vat.
 At this point, it becomes important to exclude airborne acetic bacteria, so vats are filled completely to exclude air.
 The fermenting of the remaining available sugar generates a small amount of carbon dioxide that forms a protective layer, reducing air contact.
 This final fermentation creates a small amount of carbonation.
 Extra sugar may be added specifically for this purpose.
 Racking is sometimes repeated if the liquor remains too cloudy.

-Apple-based juice may also be combined with fruit to make a fine cider; fruit purées or flavourings can be added, such as grape, cherry, raspberry, or cranberry.
+Apple-based juice may also be combined with fruit to make a fine cider; fruit purées or flavourings can be added, such as grape, cherry, raspberry or cranberry.

 The cider is ready to drink after a three-month fermentation period, although it is more often matured in the vats for up to three years.